 Taxis/Transfer to your hotel

-Generally, you do not have to tip taxis and they will likely not be offended if you don’t.
+Generally, you do not have to tip taxis in Mexico and they will likely not be offended if you don’t.

 But if the taxi driver is overly helpful and is catering to your preferences and needs (e.g., making sure the temperature is comfortable, helping with bags, driving well, etc.), I would probably give the driver a couple of bucks or at least round up a dollar or two.

 But if you were getting a private transport in something like an SUV or private van from the hotel, then you probably want to give them a little more.

 If you’re getting transported from the airport to your hotel, tossing them $5 is acceptable.
 If you are traveling from a longer distance, let’s say Playa Del Carmen to Cancun and the service is very good, then you might want to increase it to something like $10.

 And finally, if this is a shuttle bus with many people, tipping is not necessary, but if the driver is helping you with your bags you could toss them a buck or two.

 Many resorts will have a bellhop that handles your luggage upon arriving at the hotel.

 I usually tip the bellhop in Mexico about $1 which I think is pretty fair as we are usually traveling as a couple.
 If I were traveling as a bigger family, let’s say a family of five, I would probably bump that up to $2 to $3.

 If you don’t have anything to tip them with, you can always insist on handling your own luggage.